Have you ever experienced this, where you’ve shared the gospel with someone and they brushed you off?

 This way, you’ll remember to pray for these 5 people twice each day!

-To download this Salvation Prayer Card, simply type in your email below and you’ll receive a link to download it and other wonderful printables!
+To download this Salvation Prayer Card, simply type in your email below and I’ll send it direct to your inbox!